makimaki1006/shift-suite/README.md

 ### Shortage → Hire plan workflow

-After `shortage_role.xlsx` is generated, the application now calls `h2hire.build_hire_plan` to convert shortage hours into required FTE counts.
+After `shortage_role.xlsx` is generated, the application automatically runs `h2hire.build_hire_plan` to convert shortage hours into required FTE counts.
+This helper ignores the safety factor and simply converts shortage hours to FTE hires.
 The resulting `hire_plan.xlsx` is stored in the same output folder and the **Shortage** tab displays these FTE numbers per role.

+If you select the optional **Hire plan** module, the application instead calls `tasks.hire_plan.build_hire_plan`.
+This function honours the current value of the *Safety factor* slider found under **Cost & Hire Parameters** (range `0.00–2.00`, default `1.10`).

 The CLI additionally runs a cost/benefit simulation once the hire plan has been created. `analyze_cost_benefit(out_dir)` writes `cost_benefit.xlsx`